Efficient Vision Mamba for MRI Super-Resolution via Hybrid Selective Scanning: Discussion

 The quantitative results corroborated these findings: our method achieved the best SSIM ($0.770 \pm 0.049$) and PSNR ($27.15 \pm 2.19$ dB), while also recording the lowest LPIPS ($0.184 \pm 0.096$) and GMSD ($0.083 \pm 0.013$).
 These values significantly outperformed Bicubic, GAN-based, transformer-based (SwinIR), Mamba-based (MambaIR), and diffusion-based methods ($p < 0.001$ for all metrics), with only marginal differences relative to Res-SRDiff on LPIPS.
 Consistent with results of the brain dataset, the improvements were realized with substantially lower computational costs, underscoring the method's suitability for large-scale or real-time deployment.

+Notably, the dispersion of PSNR and SSIM values was tighter in the brain dataset compared with the prostate cohort.
+This likely reflects differences in acquisition characteristics and anatomical variability.
+The 7T MP2RAGE brain dataset consists of isotropic high-resolution volumes acquired under a relatively uniform protocol, with consistent structural anatomy across subjects.
+In contrast, the 1.5T prostate dataset exhibits greater inter-patient anatomical variability, heterogeneous lesion presentation, anisotropic resolution, and more aggressive downsampling factors.
+These factors increase reconstruction difficulty and contribute to broader metric variability in the prostate experiments.

 Taken together, the consistent superiority of our method across two anatomically and contrast-wise distinct datasets demonstrates both its robustness and generalizability.
-By combining high fidelity, perceptual accuracy, and lightweight design, the proposed model offers a practical step toward integrating super-resolution into clinical MRI workflows, where accuracy must be balanced with efficiency.
+By combining high fidelity, perceptual accuracy, and lightweight design, the proposed model offers a practical step toward integrating SR into clinical MRI workflows, where accuracy must be balanced with efficiency.

+An important consideration in SR is the well-known perception-distortion trade-off, whereby models optimized for perceptual sharpness may introduce hallucinated details, while distortion-minimizing models tend to produce smoother but potentially less visually sharp reconstructions.
+In our framework, the dominant $\ell_1$ loss weighting ($\lambda = 4$) constrains structural deviations from the ground truth, while the perceptual term encourages preservation of anatomically consistent high-frequency information.
+Unlike adversarial approaches, our method does not rely on discriminator-driven texture synthesis, which may reduce the risk of artificial structure amplification.
+Nevertheless, as highlighted in Figure~\ref{fig:brain_qualitative}, subtle alterations may still occur, and careful validation remains necessary before clinical deployment.

 This study has several limitations that should be acknowledged.
-First, although both the brain and prostate datasets consist of full 3D MRI volumes, our proposed framework is implemented as a 2D slice-based super-resolution approach.
-This design leverages the efficiency of 2D convolutional and state-space modules, reducing computational complexity and enabling faster inference.
-However, the independent processing of slices does not enforce volumetric continuity, and thus subtle inconsistencies may arise across adjacent slices.
-Such discontinuities may limit downstream applications that rely on smooth 3D reconstructions, such as volumetric segmentation or radiomics analysis.
-Future work will investigate extending the framework to 3D architectures or introducing inter-slice regularization to ensure volumetric coherence.
+First, although both datasets consist of full 3D volumes, our framework uses 2D slice-based processing.
+This design choice, while enabling computational efficiency and alignment with established benchmarking practices, does not explicitly enforce volumetric continuity across adjacent slices.
+While all compared methods were evaluated under identical 2D conditions to ensure fair comparison, the independent processing of slices may introduce subtle inconsistencies that could affect downstream 3D applications such as volumetric segmentation or radiomics analysis.
+Future work should investigate 3D architectures or incorporate inter-slice regularization to better preserve volumetric coherence for applications requiring strict slice-to-slice continuity.